-2564-A PRE-CALCULUS
+2564-A PRE-CALCULUS: ALGEBRA

 Pre-Calculus extends the foundations of Algebra and functions developed in previous courses to new functions, including exponential ad logarithmic functions, and to higher-level sequences and series.
 The course provides students with the skills and understandings that are necessary for advanced manipulation of angles and measurement.
-Pre-Calculus is made up of five critical areas: Polar Coordinates and Complex Numbers; Functions; Quadratic, Polynomial, and Rational Equations and Functions; Exponential and Logarithmic Equations and Functions; and Parametric Equations.
-Students will also advance their understanding of imaginary numbers through an investigation of complex numbers and polar coordinates.
-The course is designed for students who expect math to be a major component of their future college and career experiences, and as such it is designed to provide student with strong foundations of calculus and other higher-level math courses.
-The use of a calculator will be required for this course.
-It is highly recommended that a student have his/her own graphing calculator.
-The TI-83, TI-84, TI-84 Plus, or TI-Nspire is preferred.
-If a student chooses to use another model or version, then the student will be responsible for learning how to use it for various class applications.
+Pre-Calculus is made up of five critical areas: Polar Coordinates and Complex Numbers; Functions; Quadratic, Polynomial, and Rational Equations and it is designed to provide student with strong foundations of calculus and other higher-level math courses.
+Students will use various computer apps, which are appropriate for the material being taught.
 In order to participate in this level of Pre-Calculus, a student must have earned an A or B in Algebra II Honors or have the recommendation of his/her Algebra II teacher.